 Our service for obtaining police certificates in Shanghai

 We are specialized in obtaining China police certificates or preparing statements explaining why a certificate is unobtainable.
-If you do not have any of the required documents, we may still be able to help you obtain a police certificate in Shanghai.
+If you do not have some of the required documents, we may still be able to help you obtain a police certificate in Shanghai.
 To get started, please click the below button to fill in a quote request form.